Callum Slattery: Motherwell

+Sheffield Wednesday

+On 29 June 2026, Slattery signed a three-year contract at EFL League One club Sheffield Wednesday.
+He was one of eight players to make their debut against Bolton Wanderers in the EFL Cup, starting the game in a 1–0 win.
+He scored his first goal for Wednesday the following week on the opening day of the League One season against Leyton Orient, where he managed to deflect the ball into the net from a Nathan Baxter kick.
+With his second goal of the season coming in the 7–2 win against Bromley, and his ″high energy performances and creativity in the middle″, he won the clubs player of the month for August.

 International career

 Slattery was part of the England team that won the 2017 Toulon Tournament.
 He scored the fourth penalty in the shoot-out in the final against Ivory Coast.

 Personal life

 Slattery was arrested by police in November 2021 after an incident in the city centre of Glasgow where he used threatening and abusive behaviour and uttering homophobic remarks.
 He reportedly assaulted a police officer during the matter.
 In October 2022, Slattery appeared at Glasgow Sheriff Court and admitted two charges of behaving in a threatening or abusive manner, with one aggravated by prejudice related to sexual orientation.
 He was subsequently convicted and fined £1,350.